oliver-dvorski/array_find/readme.md

+ℹ️ As of php 8.4, this function is [natively supported by php](https://www.php.net/manual/en/function.array-find.php).

 Install the dependencies with `composer install`.

 You can confirm that the program does what it should by running the `composer